 Posts to our Facebook pages

 We welcome feedback and ideas and endeavour to join the conversation wherever possible.
-However, we ask that people consider other users of the site, and do not monopolise comments in a way that could put others off from joining discussions.
-Because of this, we reserve the right to remove, without notice any posts and/or links, that are:
+We do reserve the right to remove, without notice any comments/posts that are considered:

 - repetitive or link spamming